Installment Loans for Bad Credit

 If your credit score is on the low side (typically in the Fair or Very Poor ranges), you may find it difficult to get approved for a personal loan.
 This is because lenders will likely view you as a risky borrower who may not repay a loan.

-Not all installment loans online are created equal - whether you have good credit, bad credit or poor credit.
+Not all installment loans online are created equal - whether people have good credit, bad credit or poor credit.
 That's why it's important to compare the various options at your disposal.
 When you do so, pay attention to the following.

 The higher the interest rate is, the more the loan will cost over the life of the entire loan.
 Fortunately, Advance America offers small dollar installment loans for borrowers with various credit scores, whether bad credit, poor credit or good credit, featuring interest rates that can match your budget.

 A longer loan term means lower monthly payments.
 On the other hand, a shorter loan term can save you money on interest charges.
-If you opt for an installment loan from Advance America, you'll have anywhere from 3 to 36 months to pay it back (depending on the state and loan amount) and we will work with you to make sure the repayment schedule fits your budget.
+If you opt for an installment loan for bad credit from Advance America, you'll have anywhere from 3 to 36 months to pay it back (depending on the state and loan amount) and we will work with you to make sure the repayment schedule fits your budget.

 Some lenders are more reliable than others.
 So it's a good idea to do some research and read customer reviews to learn about which ones you can trust.
 Advance America has offered installment loans for poor credit since 1997 and earned the support of countless satisfied customers, along with an A+ rating from the Better Business Bureau.
 Using a direct lender like Advance America can also provide benefits to save you money and speed up your funding when compared against loan brokers or lead generators.